vutran/lctv-bot/README.md

 Creates a new User instance (loads from the user store if already exists)

+`createUserFromStanza(stanza)`

+Creates a User instance from a stanza.

 `saveUser(user)`

 Saves the user to the user store.